Malaysian Malayalees: Christianity

-The sizeable amount of Malayalee Christians in Malaysia are mostly of Syrian Christians and Roman Catholics.
-Based on a research in year 1984, there were roughly 10,000 Roman Catholic Malayalees and 5,000 Syrian Christians in Malaysia which consists 15% of the total Indian Christians in Malaysia.
-Today there are roughly 10 churches in Malaysia, associated with the Malayalees in Malaysia.
-The Malayalam language is used in Masses and also caroling.
+The sizeable number of Malayalee Christians in Malaysia are mostly Syrian Christians and Roman Catholics.
+Based on research in 1984, there were roughly 10,000 Roman Catholic Malayalees and 5,000 Syrian Christians in Malaysia which constituted 15% of the total Indian Christians in Malaysia.
+Today there are roughly ten churches in Malaysia, associated with the Malayalees in Malaysia.
+The Malayalam language is used in masses and also caroling.

 Others

-There is a small number of Malayalees in Malaysia who follow Buddhism, Jainism and The Bahá'í Faith.
-Some Malaysian Malayalees who are married to the Sikhs tend to adapt the culture and perform rituals of the Sikhs.
+There are a few Malayalees in Malaysia who follow Buddhism, Jainism and the Baháʼí Faith.
+Some Malaysian Malayalees who are married to Sikhs tend to adapt the culture and perform rituals of the Sikhs.

 Community

-Earliest Malayalee Associations
+Earliest Malayalee associations

-The Kerala Mahajana Sangam was established in Singapore in year 1917 to cater the needs of the Malayalees in Singapore.
-It is known to be the first Malayalee Organisation established outside of India.
+The Kerala Mahajana Sangam was established in Singapore in 1917 to cater the needs of the Malayalees in Singapore.
+It is known to be the first Malayalee organisation established outside of India.
 It was later renamed as Singapore Malayalee Association.

-In year 1926, the Singapore Malayalee Hindu Samajam was formed.
+In 1926, the Singapore Malayalee Hindu Samajam was formed.
 The association was responsible for not only providing funeral services for Malayalee Hindus in Singapore, but also for the ones in Johore and Malacca.

 However, the earliest Malayalee association based in Peninsula Malaysia was the Malaya Malayalee Association, based in Trolak, Perak.
-The Association was formed in year 1922.
+The association was formed in 1922.
 A hall was rented as an office and a venue to conduct activities.
-Malayalees, who were members and non-members were eligible to utilise the facilities provided by the association.
-In year 1923, the Malaya Malayalee Association started a campaign to provide jobs for unemployed Malayalees who were in search of positions such as clerks, conductors and dressers.
+Malayalees, both members and non-members, were eligible to utilise the facilities provided by the association.
+In 1923, the Malaya Malayalee Association started a campaign to provide jobs for unemployed Malayalees who were in search of positions such as clerks, conductors and dressers.

 In the 1950s, many Malayalee associations were formed all over Peninsula Malaysia.
-The North Malaysia Malayali Samajam (NMMS), was formed in the year 1951, followed by the Selangor & Federal Territory Malayalee Association (SFTMA) and Negeri Sembilan Kerala Samajam (NSKS).
-By the year 1970, there were 7 Malayalee associations established in Peninsular Malaysia.
+The North Malaysia Malayali Samajam (NMMS) was formed in 1951, followed by the Selangor & Federal Territory Malayalee Association (SFTMA) and Negeri Sembilan Kerala Samajam (NSKS).
+By 1970, there were seven Malayalee associations established in Peninsular Malaysia.

-All Malaysia Malayalee Associations
+All Malaysia Malayalee Association

-In the year 1975, All Malaysia Malayalee Association was formed as an umbrella body for various Malayalee associations throughout Malaysia, as all Malayalee associations were set up based on different objectives and purpose.
+In 1975, All Malaysia Malayalee Association was formed as an umbrella body for various Malayalee associations throughout Malaysia, as all Malayalee associations were set up based on different objectives and purpose.

-The organisation does not have individual membership, but has a membership of 22 Affiliate Malayali organisations across Malaysia including itself.
+The organisation does not have individual membership, but has a membership of 22 affiliate Malayali organisations across Malaysia, including itself.

-Other Associations
+Other associations

-There are a few independent Malayalee Associations in Malaysia (Not an Affiliate of AMMA).
-In addition, the Pravasi Malayalee Association and the Malayalee Kudumbam association (both situated in Kuala Lumpur) is formed by the Malayalee expatriates in Malaysia.
+There are a few independent Malayalee associations in Malaysia (not an affiliate of AMMA).
+In addition, the Pravasi Malayalee Association and the Malayalee Kudumbam Association (both situated in Kuala Lumpur) were formed by the Malayalee expatriates in Malaysia.

 Notable people

 The list of notable people here are full or partial Malayali descent.
-The list below consist of Malayalees who are born in Malaysia.
+It includes Malayalees who are born in Malaysia.